make91/pelican-plugins/latex/Readme.md

 These are then translated to meta fields in the intermediary HTML document.

 Some of them are defined by standard macros like `\author{}`, you can define a similar macro

+     \makeatletter  % to enable the use of @ character
      \def\tags#1{\gdef\@tags{#1}}
+     \makeatother

 Latex Examples
 --------------